jsphprry/MotionVDL/README.md

 ### IntelliJ
-No additional actions required - root specifications and external libraries included in supplied .idea directory.
+No additional actions required - root specifications and external libraries included in supplied .idea directory.\
+Start application by running main/JavaFXLauncher.

 ## How To Use